 One final matter to solve before we proceed – the “spirits of demons” that look like frogs.(v13).
 This is a subject in itself, but to summarize, the concept is drawn from Greek and Roman mythology.
 “Demons” were a type of “god” whose origins began when Pandora’s box was opened.
 They were lower in status to the main gods such as Jupiter or Zeus and because they didn’t have a home, wandered about inhabiting poor souls and driving them insane.
 This was the best explanation that the ancients could come up with, for insanity.
 But for biblical writers, it served a useful purpose to describe those who worshiped idols (false religion) in general, which coincidentally, from God’s perspective, is a form of insanity (Isaiah 44:10-18).
 You can also follow the idea through the Old Testament where a similar usage will be found – “they sacrificed to demons and not to God” (Deut.
 32:7) – for example, which is quoted by Paul in 1Cor.
 10:20 where he comments “what am I saying then? that an idol is anything?” (v9).

 It seems to me, that the sixth vial “frog-like spirits” coming from the Russo-European entities, is the reaction of European leaders to the perceived “Islamic threat” who, being “possessed” with fear, are seeking to protect their religious and cultural heritage.
+It is creating a resurgence in the spirit of nationalism, similar to that which lead to two world wars.
+The upcoming French elections are being decided over this very issue.

 These frog-like demons “perform signs” before the “kings of the earth”.
 How so?
 A clue is given as to what a “sign” means, in Rev. 13:14.
 There, the “beast that came up from the earth” was able to “bring fire down from heaven” and by this “sign” deceive those who dwelt on the earth, to make an image to the sea beast.
 This is symbolic language that speaks of the power of armies to vanquish enemies.